alexander-hagen/node-api-huobi/README.md

 # node-api-huobi

+**FfunctionWARNING: This package is still early beta!
+Expect breaking changes until this sees a major release.**

 Non-official implementation of Huobi's API's.
 Developed for personal use.

 For support on using the API's or development issues, please refer to the official API documentation.
 For questions regarding this package, please consult the code first.